taylor-curley/cogpsybot/README.md

 ***
+###### UPDATE (05/21/17):
+We have begun to develop a mechanism for analytics related to all of the cogpsybots.
+You can check out the progress at the "cogbot_analytics" repository.

 ###### UPDATE (05/10/17):
 Hello, all!
 It has certainly been a while.
 If you were worried that I have not been keeping up with the bots, then don't be...
 I have been maintaining them the entire time.
 - The newest update for the bots will be regular analytics and visualizations regarding the contents of the tweets.
 This will be a weekly exercise for the CogPsyBot, as it tweets several articles a day, but will only be a monthly exercise for the QuantPsyBot and CogAgingBot, our less-busy bots.